AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-10.md

 ### What is a Tick?

-In Node.js, one complete cycle of the event loop is called a **tick**.
+In Nodejs, one complete cycle of the event loop is called a **tick**.

 ### Logic of Waiting in Poll Phase